MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ### Ports
 The following table lists the minimum ports that have to be opened for the ATA Center to work properly.

-In this table, IP address 1 is bound to the ATA Center service and IP address 2 is bound to the IIS service for the ATA Console.
+In this table, IP address 1 is bound to the ATA Center service and IP address 2 is bound to the IIS service for the ATA Console:

 |Protocol|Transport|Port|To/From|Direction|IP Address|
 |------------|-------------|--------|-----------|-------------|--------------|